Welcome to AKACDL! In 1971, Alaska Supreme Court Justice John Dimond wrote:

 "The right of one charged with crime to counsel may not be deemed fundamental and essential to fair trials in some countries, but it is in ours.
 From the very beginning, our state and national constitutions and laws have laid great emphasis on procedural and substantive safeguards designed to assure fair trials before impartial tribunals in which every defendant stands equal before the law."
 Alexander v.
 City of Anchorage, 490 P.2d 910 (Alaska 1975) (quoting Gideon v.
 Wainwright, 372 U.S. 335 (1963)).

 The Alaska Association of Criminal Defense Lawyers is an Alaska non-profit professional organization dedicated to the goal of fighting for fundamental rights of all of Alaska's Citizens.
-We are an association of Criminal defense lawyers and other professionals working to uphold the ideals of the Alaskan legal system of which Justice Rabinowitz was so proud.
-These are our goals:
+We are an association of criminal defense lawyers and other professionals working to uphold the ideals of the Alaskan legal system of which Justice Dimond was so proud.*

 Alaska Association of Criminal Defense Lawyers c/o 601 West 5th Avenue, Suite 800, Anchorage, AK 99501